 An operating budget was adopted and maintained by the governing board for the Town pursuant to the requirements of Florida Statutes.
 The budget is adopted using the same basis of accounting that is used in preparation of the fund financial statements.
 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
-Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board.
-The variance between budgeted and actual general fund revenues for the 2010 fiscal year was not considered significant.
-Actual general fund expenditures for the fiscal year ended September 30, 2010 were less than appropriations due primarily to anticipated costs which were not incurred in the current fiscal year.
+Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Town Council.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2012.

+The variance between budgeted and actual general fund revenues for the 2012 fiscal year was the result of earning less grant revenue than anticipated.
+Actual general fund expenditures for the fiscal year ended September 30, 2012 were less than appropriations due primarily to anticipated costs which were not incurred in the current fiscal year.